Divided Publishing

 About the author

 Fanny Howe was born on 15 October 1940 in Buffalo, New York.
-She was professor emerita in literature at the University of California, San Diego, and the author of more than fifty books of poetry and prose.
-Howe taught literature and writing throughout her life and mentored a generation of American poets, activists and scholars working at the intersection of experimental and metaphysical thinking.
-She died on 8 July 2025 in Lincoln, Massachusetts.
+She is the author of more than fifty books of poetry and prose, and taught literature and writing throughout her life, mentoring a generation of American poets, activists and scholars working at the intersection of experimental and metaphysical thinking.
+She was professor emerita in literature at the University of California, San Diego, until her death on 8 July 2025 in Lincoln, Massachusetts.

-Endorsements (3)
+Press (3)